Homemade pumpkin seed milk is delicious and easy to make using just a blender. You can it as a liquid in your autumn

 Step 1: Place all of the above ingredients into your blender.

-Step 2: Blend on high for about 50 seconds or until everything is completely liquified.
+Step 2: Blend on high for about 50 seconds or until everything is completely liquefied.
 I find that if I don’t see any large date pieces whirling around in my blender, it’s done.
 I recommend using a high-speed blender (see my blender recommendations) for making this recipe.

 Step 3: Strain the milk through a nut milk bag or use a fine sieve.
 Using a nut milk bag will allow you to get more of the milk, but it may be slightly messier.